Optimal Capital Structure with Scale Effects under Spectrally Negative Levy Models: Introduction

 These empirical results only consider the direct costs, typically consisting of legal and administrative costs.
 On the other hand, indirect costs are in general much harder to compute, and the estimation tends to vary heavily on the nature of the data and also on the approximation methods.
 While the exact amount of indirect bankruptcy costs is hard to estimate, the existence of the scale effect is easy to be validated.
-For example, as discussed in Franks and Torous \cite{Franks_Torous} and Thorburn \cite{Thorburn_2000}, the time spent in bankruptcy can be used as a proxy for indirect bankruptcy costs.
-Bris et al.\ \cite{Bris_2006} analyzed the mean time in bankruptcy with respect to the firm size, both for Chapter 7 liquidations and Chapter 11 reorganizations.
+For example, as discussed in \cite{Franks_Torous,Thorburn_2000}, the time spent in bankruptcy can be used as a proxy for indirect bankruptcy costs.
+Bris et al.\ \cite{Bris_2006} analyzed the mean time in bankruptcy with respect to the firm size, both for Chapter 7 liquidations and Chapter 11 reorganizations (see \cite{Francois_2004} regarding the impact of Chapter 11 in comparison to Chapter 7.)
 They observed that larger bankruptcies take longer to resolve, but the relative increase is small, implying the scale effect in indirect bankruptcy costs.

 Due to the difficulty of estimating the exact bankruptcy costs, it is not possible to draw a general conclusion.
 However, it is safe to state that the proportionality assumption of the bankruptcy costs relative to the asset value is an oversimplification, and one needs to incorporate the scale effect for realistic models.
 Furthermore, the characteristics of the bankruptcy costs vary heavily across industries, regions and time periods, and this further motivates us to pursue more flexible formulations.